pharo-project/pharo-potentialEnhancementLogs/StringCleaning.md

 * [X] asSmalltalkComment -> asComment
 * [X] asUncommentedSmalltalkCode -> asUncommentedCode
-* Move convertToSystemString to ZipArchive for the moment
+* [X} Move convertToSystemString to ZipArchive for the moment (moved to compression package)

 * endsWith: -> isEndingWith:   lots of senders, coherent with startsWith: and SequenceableCollection